PrineetKaur/AI-First-Knowledge-Architecture-for-Agentic-Systems/01 Agent Ready Knowledge Base/4. Pipeline/transformation_notes.md

-# Transformation Notes: Converting Human Documentation into Agent-Ready Knowledge
+# Transformation Notes for converting Human Documentation into Agent-Ready Knowledge

 ## Purpose of this document